au en false false Default

 • manufacture or assemble delivery platforms that were developed or significantly modified for the exclusive delivery of nuclear weapons; or

-• provide auxiliary services related to nuclear weapons (such as training, research and maintenance); or
+• provide auxiliary services related to nuclear weapons; or

 • manufacture components that were not developed or not significantly modified for exclusive use in nuclear weapons (warheads and missiles) but can be used in nuclear weapons; or